 - (a) A major error is one which seriously affects communication. - (b) A mark of zero for Content automatically results in a mark of zero for Accuracy.
 Apart from that, the Content mark does not limit the mark for Accuracy.

 General rule for this question:

-- the use of an infinitive in place of a finite verb is acceptable for conveying a message, if it is understood that the candidate is using the first or third person plural of the verb.
+- the use of an infinitive in place of a finite verb is not acceptable for conveying a message.